 The Old Trails Museum conducts oral histories once a month to add to the collection.
 Interview subjects thus far are documented on the OTM-Oral History Collection List (pending).
 We invite current and former Winslow residents to share their stories with us, and the OTM Oral History Handout provides an overview of the process.
 OTM participated in Capturing Arizona’s Stories, and audio files and written transcripts are available for the resulting interviews with Patricia Egan, Ellen McGee, and Sister Michael Wilson.

 The Old Trails Museum has four permanent collections on the Arizona Memory Project, the Arizona State Library’s online repository that allows researchers and the general public greater access to the unique collections of Arizona’s cultural institutions:

 Other Research Resources

-- The Winslow Mail: The Library maintains the full archive (1894 to 2007) of Winslow’s hometown newspaper and has made most of it available through Newspaper Archive, a searchable online database available through a paid subscription.
+- The Winslow Mail and Winslow Daily Mail: The Library maintains the full archive (1894 to 2007) of Winslow’s hometown newspapers and has made them available to Winslow residents (contact the museum or library for out-of-town access).
 The Arizona Memory Project also provides free access to almost thirty years of the paper (1897 to 1926) through their Arizona Historical Digital Newspapers project.

-- Winslow High School Yearbooks: Most of Winslow’s high school yearbooks have been digitized as searchable PDFs by Oklahoma Correctional Industries, and the Library has made those available on their Winslow Public Library Archives page.
+- Winslow High School Yearbooks: Most of Winslow’s high school yearbooks have been digitized as searchable PDFs by Oklahoma Correctional Industries.

-- Winslow Telephone Directories: The Library is in the process of digitizing many of Winslow’s telephone directories as searchable PDFs and has made those available on their Winslow Public Library Archives page.
+- Winslow Telephone Directories: The Library is in the process of digitizing many of Winslow’s telephone directories as searchable PDFs.

 You might also find these research resources helpful: